Multi-Factor Authentication

 • Diagnostic log data – this stays in the app until you select ‘Send Logs’ in the app's Help menu, which send them to Microsoft.
 The logs contain personal data, such as your email addresses, server or IP addresses, and device data (such as device name and operating system version).
 This data is limited to information necessary to help the app engineers troubleshoot issues.
 If you want to see this information you can view these log files in the app.

 • Non-personally identifiable usage data, such as ‘started add account flow/successfully added account’ or ‘notification approved’.
-This data is part of Microsoft’s engineering decisions and helps them determine what features are important to you and where improvements need to be made.
+This data helps Microsoft determine what features are important to you and where improvements need to be made.
 You, as an app user, see a notification of this data collection on the first launch of the app and are informed that it can be turned off on the app's Settings page.
 You can enable or disable this setting at any time.

 *If you use another type of authenticator app, the above will be in relation to that app .